 - And delete a record

-So with this simple CRUD web app, I believe it should solve my friend’s problem and allow her volunteers to log into the internal web application to begin filling up data simultaneously.
+So with this simple CRUD PHP web app, I believe it should solve my friend’s problem and allow her volunteers to log into the internal web application to begin filling up data simultaneously.

 To get the web application up within the shortest time possible, I recommended a software which helps to generate codes based on a database structure.

 Previously I wrote about one such software that is capable of doing just that.
 The desktop app is AppGini.